transdigiware/blockchain/howto/ibp-chaincode-smart-contract.md

 ```
 {: codeblock}

-Install, approve, and commit - the chaincode needs to be installed, approved, and committed.
-This is a standard use of the ansible tasks that can be used sequentially here.
-However, if this is in a multi organizational environment, this needs to be handled differently.
+- Install, approve, and commit - the chaincode needs to be installed, approved, and committed.
+This is a standard use of the ansible tasks that can be used sequentially.
+However, if it is in a multi organizational environment, then, it needs to be handled differently.

-Chaincode configuration - the actual running chaincode needs to know its 'name'.
-This is assigned by the peer in the previous installation step and can be captured in ansible to put into a configmap.
+- Chaincode configuration - the actual running chaincode needs to know its 'name'.
+This is assigned by the peer during the previous installation step and can be captured in ansible to put into a configmap.

-*Note* This is Node chaincode, so the `CHAINCODE_SERVER_ADDRESS` is `0.0.0.0` again with the port 9999.
+This is a Node chaincode, so the `CHAINCODE_SERVER_ADDRESS` is `0.0.0.0` again with the port 9999.
+{: important}

 ```yaml
     - name: Create a ConfigMap for the chaincode configuration